B’nai Mitzvah

 B’Nai Mitzvah FAQ

 What do parents do?
-Customarily the parents are called to the bimah to stand with their child during his/her aliyah.
+Customarily the parents are called to the bimah to stand with their child during their aliyah.
 Parents also read a parent blessing (in English) and offer words to their child.

 What are the customs regarding tallitot and kippot (yarmulkes)?
 Tallitot and kippot are not required, but are encouraged for those for whom it would be meaningful.